bjoernalbers/diceware-wordlist-german/README.md

 You simply roll five dice to pick a random word from a Diceware wordlist.
 Repeat this process until you have the desired number of words.

-In either case you need a wordlist which this repository provides.
+In either case you need a wordlist.

 ## About this wordlist